I wrote this post to provide a clear overview on the craft of narrative design and how you can get started.

 - How do I cope with knowing players see the story as a barrier to playing the game? 😭

-Narrative designers consider these questions and turn a script on paper into a dynamic game.
+Narrative content design specialists consider these questions and turn a script on paper into a dynamic game.

 What is “Good” Narrative Design?